Sticky-Piston-Studios/Sticky-Web-Platform/README.md

 - **No-Code Backend and Frontend Integration:**

-  The framework offers a no-code, dynamically-configurable backend and a corresponding frontend.
+  The platform offers a no-code, dynamically-configurable backend and a corresponding frontend.
 This integration is particularly beneficial for users with minimal or no programming experience, as it simplifies the process of web app creation.

 - **Extensible and Flexible Architecture:**